aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-nvrt-resource-psd-files/_index.md

 Replace `"Your Source Directory"` with the actual path on your machine.

-## Step 2: Load the PSD File
+## Step 2: load the PSD file
-Now we actually **load psd** files using the Aspose API.
+`Image.load()` loads a file into a `PsdImage` instance, parsing the PSD structure so you can inspect layers, resources, and adjustment data.

 ```java
 PsdImage psdImage = (PsdImage)Image.load(inPsdFilePath);
 ```

-The `Image.load()` method opens the file and prepares it for inspection.
+The method opens the file and prepares it for inspection.

-## Step 3: Initialize the Nvrt Resource Variable
+## Step 3: initialize the Nvrt resource variable
-We’ll store the found Nvrt resource here.
+The `NvrtResource` class represents the invert‑adjustment data stored inside a Photoshop file.

 ```java
 NvrtResource nvrtResource = null;
 ```

-## Step 4: Search for Invert Adjustment Layer
+## Step 4: search for invert adjustment layer
-Iterate through each layer, locate an `InvertAdjustmentLayer`, and then look for the `NvrtResource`.
+`InvertAdjustmentLayer` is the specific layer type that applies the negative‑color effect.
+By iterating through the layer collection you can locate this layer and then retrieve its associated `NvrtResource`.

 ```java
 try {